apache/cordova-docs/docs/en/edge/phonegap/file/fileentry/fileentry.md

 __Quick Example__

-    // Request the metadata object for this entry var uri = entry.toURI();
+    // Request the URI for this entry var uri = entry.toURI();
     console.log(uri);